jayalcock/sale-monitor-next/README.md

 - `notification_cooldown_hours` - Hours between notifications (default: 24)
 - `selector_source` - One of `manual`, `auto`, or `bookmarklet` (optional; runtime may override)

+Note: The dashboard derives the Merchant column from the product URL (domain), so no extra CSV column is required.

 ## Project Structure
 ```
 sale-monitor-next